Updated: Jul 19

 The Nuts and Bolts of Affirmations

 Using a positive affirmation will work, but you have to be consistent.
 Just like the astronauts with the goggles, you need at least 25 consecutive days of affirmation practice to ensure that there will be a shift for you.
+And the truth is consistency over time is key to success in most anything!

 Are you tired of starting over every Monday, hopping from diet to diet, wondering if you'll ever get it "right" so that you can lose the weight and become the best version of you?
 I’ve got you friend!
 Come join me inside my FREE women’s-only Facebook community: Eat Better with Coach Mindy.
 It's for busy women like you who are ready to lose weight, gain energy, get healthy and fit -- without restrictive diets or punishing food rules.